AlexFreik/hashnode-blog/cl6542y9705jm0ynvfizsa2e3.md

 ### How To Learn

-For a quick start in `\LaTeX` take [a free course from the HSE (in Russian)](https://www.coursera.org/learn/latex).
-The basics could be learned in 4-5 hours, and two days off are enough for the entire course.
-Video lessons are better than thick books in the beginning.

-Having been said that I also recommend this [free online introduction to `\LaTeX`](<https://www.overleaf.com/learn/latex/Free_online_introduction_to_LaTeX_(part_1)>) in three parts, made by [Overleaf](https://www.overleaf.com/).
+- I recommend this [free online introduction to `\LaTeX`](<https://www.overleaf.com/learn/latex/Free_online_introduction_to_LaTeX_(part_1)>) in three parts, made by [Overleaf](https://www.overleaf.com/).
 Instead of a dry book guide, they made it as a presentation.
 There are a lot of examples, with a focus only on the most important stuff.
 This introduction should take about 4-hours for you to read.

     Also, Overleaf has great docs.
 Later, when you have some questions about `\LaTeX`, you can look it up in their docs.

+- Videos are usually the easiest way to learn, and for a quick start in `\LaTeX` take [a free course from the HSE (in Russian)](https://www.coursera.org/learn/latex).

+    The basics could be learned in 4-5 hours, and two days off are enough for the entire course.
+Video lessons are better than thick books in the beginning.

 ### Where To TeX